Rate this page:

 Rule checker

 Enter a phone number or username and click Test.
-If the entered data matches any rule, the rule and its pattern appear below.
+If the entered data matches any rule, the corresponding rule and its pattern appear below.

 Launching a routing rule